Skip To Main Content

 • Learning hours: 8:45 a.m. to 1:00 p.m.

-• This location will serve current Gr.
-5 Young Scholars students from all elementary schools, and current Gr.
-6-8 Young Scholars students from George Washington and Francis C. Hammond middle schools.
+• This location will serve current Grade 5 Young Scholars students from all elementary schools.

 Point of Contact:

 Young Scholars teachers will engage students in STEM education using high-interest, hands-on, standards-aligned learning activities from the Engineering is Elementary (EiE) curriculum from the Museum of Science.
 The EiE curriculum empowers students to become lifelong STEM learners and passionate problem solvers.
-The curriculum encourages critical thinking, and problem-solving to inspire young learners to think like engineers.
+The curriculum encourages critical thinking and problem-solving to inspire young learners to think like engineers.
 EiE presents real-world challenges that encourage students to explore multiple ways to solve a problem.
 Following the Engineering Design Process and using scientific inquiry, students make connections to the real world.
 EiE units guide students to activate and share prior knowledge as they build communication, perseverance, collaboration, and presentation skills.
-Finally, Grades 4-6, will also focus on algebraic reasoning, while grades 7-8 will incorporate career investigations.
+Finally, students will also focus on algebraic reasoning and problem-solving.

 The Young Scholars Model is designed to help identify students from historically underrepresented populations for gifted services.
 The model provides additional opportunities to nurture talent and build confidence so students can meet their potential.
 The goal is to prepare Young Scholars for challenging courses and success in the future.
 The Young Scholars Model supports the notion of providing equity of opportunity to students so that any child with an exceptional ability to think, reason, and problem-solve can participate in advanced academic classes.